gloryodeyemi/100daysOfPython/Day27/README.md

 ```

 * Unlimited keywords arguments - **kwargs
-  - the asteriks is important
+  - the asteriks are important
   - the name (kwargs) can be changed
   - **kwargs is a dictionary
 ```